Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

   - `Role/Permission Data Response`: Information about user roles and assigned permissions.
   - `Operation Confirmation or Result`: Feedback on the success or failure of the requested operation.

-#### **Trust Boundaries:**

-- `Internet`: Where the `Administrator` submits requests.
-- `AMAPP System`: The internal environment where requests are processed and business logic is applied.
-- `DB Server`: The secure database zone responsible for storing and retrieving sensitive account and permission data.
 - **Trust Boundaries:**
   - `Internet`: Where the `Administrator` submits requests.
   - `AMAPP System`: The internal environment where requests are processed and business logic is applied.